 A child’s tactile receptivity is also challenged by the outdoors.
 There are so many textures, shapes, weights and sizes that they’re growing their fine-motor coordination through everything that they’re handling and feeling under their feet.

-However, the most important aspect is that through outdoor activity, their bodies release a chemical called endorphins, giving your children a sense of happiness and fulfilment.
+However, the most important aspect is that through outdoor activity, their bodies release a chemical called endorphins, giving your children a sense of happiness and fulfillment.
 Endorphins also diminish stress and other negative moods by countering levels of cortisol.

 Brain stimulation happens on multiple levels in nature.
-The problem-solving required to navigate around a garden, through a bush, over a stream and up a tree is astounding.
+The problem-solving required to navigate around a garden, through a bush, over a stream, and up a tree is astounding.
 Want to talk about multi-tasking?
 Nature offers an abundance of opportunities to stretch your child’s attention.
-This teaches them how to prioritise, make decisions and take action.
+This teaches them how to prioritize, make decisions and take action.
 All their executive brain functions are employed and grown in outdoor play.

 With regular interactions in nature, your child will also replenish their attention.
-The attention-restoration theory points out that watching a sunset, gazing through a river or other activities that you do out in nature, build back your attention.
+The attention-restoration theory points out that watching a sunset, gazing through a river, or other activities that you do out in nature, build back your attention.
 This is great for children who struggle to channel their attention.
 Nilda Cosco presented an insightful TEDx talk on how nature teaches children.
 I recommend watching it.

 Nature requires children to be present.
 The sounds, scents, sensations and living things create a space where it’s very difficult to be trapped in thoughts and emotions.
 Children enjoy screen time because of the heightened stimulation and rewards systems used to keep them involved.
 Nature’s stimulation is very different.
 It’s far more subtle, but the more time your children spend out in nature, the more they will come to appreciate the quiet that it holds.